sararic/LatexPreview/README.md

 * an installation of `latex`
 * `dvipng`

-The following package is necessary for copying the image to clipboard and use the clipboard across multiple applications.
-It is however not required, and if not installed the feature will simply be disabled.
-* `xclip`

 > __Note:__ At the moment, only environments with `nautilus` are
 > supported for the clipboard.
 Contributions are welcome so as to
 > expand this feature for other desktop environments.